jcmeulle/jcmeulle.github.io/README.md

 Here's how the clusters look after plotting them in Tableau:

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/fbclust/Sheet2?:embed=yes&:display_count=yes&:showVizHome=no" width = '650' height = '450'></iframe>

+The principal components cover about 76.8% of the variation in the data, so this visual is a fairly accurate representation of where players lie in relation to each other.